Remember, you’ll need 17 units of credit at the end of this year to be promoted to a senior.

 Primarily, colleges will make admissions decisions based upon the courses you’ve completed through the end of junior year.

-Please click on links below to access information presented to Juniors during classroom guidance lessons Spring semester regarding college exploration, admissions process, and scholarships.
+Please click on links below to access information presented to Juniors during the spring semester core curriculum lessons regarding college exploration, admissions process, and scholarships.

 - Begin the college selection process!
 Attend college fairs and learn as much as you can about the application process.